-Note: \=XGBoost as base estimator; \\=Decision Tree as base estimator; PPV = Positive Predicted Value; NPV = Negative Predicted Value
+Note: =XGBoost as base estimator; =Decision Tree as base estimator; PPV = Positive Predicted Value; NPV = Negative Predicted Value features on the basis of the mean absolute value of their Shapley values, consequently showing their mean impact on the classification.

 Figure 3.
-ROC curve plot of top 5 ML model results.
-Results are reported on a single 4:1 train test stratified split instead of 5-fold cross-validation.
+ROC curve plot of Top 5 ML model results.
+Results are reported on a single 4:1 train test stratified split instead of 5-fold cross-validation